UniAP2022/UniAP/README.md

 ### Walking scenario

-We provide a video to show how the experiment in walking scenario was conducted.
+We provide a picture and a video to show how the experiment in walking scenario was conducted.

 ![walking_scenario_mosaic](https://user-images.githubusercontent.com/97931505/151647536-1fce9d39-9ab7-4faf-bed5-78c2ee735ac4.png)